Navigation Lights.

 The masthead navigation light and stern-light should be visible over 2 miles.

-Sidelights should be visible at leas 1 mile away.
+Sidelights should be visible at least 1 mile away.

 All-round and a combination lights should be visible for 2 miles.

-A power-driven vessel of over 12 meters, while underway must display a white all-round masthead light forward as well as sidelights and a stern-light.
+A power-driven vessel of over 12 meters, while underway must display a white masthead/steaming light as well as sidelights and a stern-light.

 If over 50 meters / 164 ft length, then a second masthead light aft and higher than the forward one must also be carried.